Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

-This formula makes it explicit that the conventional estimator for the labor supply elasticity will be too large, whereas the one for the rent-sharing elasticity will be too small.
-More complicated formulas can be derived for cases with transitions, though with a common theme.
-In the case of the labor supply elasticity, firms that are demand-constrained before or after the shock will respond proportionally more via employment relative to wages, resulting in ``excess'' employment responses.
-In the case of the rent-sharing elasticity, when firms hit the constraint their wage response is smaller than in the unconstrained case, resulting in attenuation of the estimates towards zero.
+This formula shows more explicitly that the conventional estimand $\eta^{CE}$ may be upward-biased, where the bias vanishes in the absence of demand-constrained firms.
+More complicated formulas can be derived for cases with transitions, though with a common theme: demand-constrained firms before or after the shock will respond proportionally more via employment relative to wages, resulting in ``excess'' employment responses.

-The formulas in Corollary \ref{coro:bias_formula} provide insight into the drivers of the bias in the conventional estimators.
-For the labor supply elasticity, the bias is increasing in the share $\rho_{dd}$.
-This is expected as a larger $\rho_{dd}$ implies that more firms are located in the region where they respond with employment and not wages.
-The bias increases in $\eta$ as well.
-The reason is that wages of unconstrained firms respond less to the shock when $\eta$ is larger, as they need to adjust wages more slowly to get the same increase in employment.
+Corollary \ref{coro:bias_formula} provides insights into the drivers of the bias.
+First, the bias is increasing in the share $\rho_{dd}$, which is expected as demand-constrained firms respond to shocks with employment and not wages.
+Second, the bias increases in $\eta$.
+The reason is that a large $\eta$ makes the wage of unconstrained firms less responsive relative to employment.
 Hence, the average employment response across all firms is divided by a smaller wage response, leading to a larger estimate.
-Finally, the bias is also increasing in the ratio $\zeta_{dd}/\zeta_{uu}$.
-If the shock is stronger for demand-constrained firms, we will see more employment responses in this group, but still no wage responses, resulting once again in a larger estimate.
-For the rent-sharing elasticity, the bias is increasing in the share of constrained firms ($\rho_{dd}$ and $\rho_{ss}$) and the relative size of the demand shock to these firms ($\zeta_{ss}/\zeta_{uu}$ and $\zeta_{dd}/\zeta_{uu}$).
-The reason is that these factors increase the average value-added effect without affecting the wage effect, as these firms are constrained.
+Finally, the bias is increasing in the ratio $\zeta_{dd}/\zeta_{uu}$.
+If the shock is stronger for demand-constrained firms, we will see more employment responses but still no wage responses, resulting once again in a larger estimate.